pulkitsharma07/ascii_gen/README.md

 # ascii_gen
-A script to generate basic colorfull ASCII art from Images.
+A script to generate basic colorful ASCII art from Images.

-The code has ample comments documenting it.

 ## Demo
 ![Demo](https://github.com/pulkitsharma07/pulkitsharma07.github.io/raw/development/assets/render1546308037772.gif)

 ## Working
+The code has ample comments documenting it.

-The code maps each 8x8 window of pixels of the image to the character which is most similar to that window.
+Basically, it maps each 8x8 window of pixels of the image to the character which is most similar to that window.

 The code has enough comments to get you going, I recommend starting out with `chars/chars.go` and then